aliceliveprojects/little_blue_pi/README.md

 It's so that we can run a simple JSON parse as a first pass validation.

-write: makes the request
+write: makes a 'call' with an argument
-read: gets the status of the request
+read: returns the argument to the call
-notify: subscribes to the request
+notify: makes the call, and subscribes in order to get the large ammount of data to be returned.

-client will read and back-off: read response:
-<0:characterisitic specific error condition
->=0: characteristic specific success condition

 ### set-dir: